Build public credibility for a research startup with no existing social presence — and connect their work to the broader esports community.

 Event operations • On-site production • Filming • Editing • Real-time publishing • Photography

-SIDO flew ten emerging players to Los Angeles for an immersive week at FlyQuest's facility — bootcamp scrims, player photoshoots, performance training, and a visit to Riot Games' studio.
-This was SIDO's research in action: studying player development in a live competitive environment.
-I was on-site as the sole content person, responsible for documenting the entire program, managing real-time social output, and giving the combine the visibility it needed to validate SIDO's model.
+Ten emerging players flew to Los Angeles for a combine at FlyQuest's facility — bootcamp scrims, player photoshoots, performance training, and a visit to Riot Games' studio.
+SIDO's research in action: studying player development in a live competitive environment.
+DarkZero (now NRG) had creatives on the ground handling photo and video production — but as SIDO's content lead and the only content person from the hosting org, the storytelling fell to one person.
+Every piece of documentation, real-time social output, and promotional coverage that gave the combine its visibility.

 Day 1 — Setting the Scene